Predicting speech intelligibility from EEG in a non-linear classification paradigm: Methods

 \subsubsection{MatrixEEG dataset}

-For the speech intelligibility estimation part of this paper, a subset of the dataset described in \cite{vanthornhout_speech_2018, lesenfants_predicting_2019} is used.
+For the speech intelligibility estimation part of this paper, a subset of the dataset described by Vanthornhout et al. \cite{vanthornhout_speech_2018} and Lesenfants et al. \cite{ lesenfants_predicting_2019} is used.
 This dataset consists of 20 young normal hearing subjects who were tested behaviorally and objectively using EEG.
-For the behavioral part, the SRT was determined using a constant MATRIX test, which is considered the gold standard in behavioral testing \cite{decruy_self-assessed_2018}.
-Further details about the behavioral testing are specified in \cite{lesenfants_predicting_2019}.
+For the behavioral part, the SRT was determined using a constant MATRIX test in Flemish, which is considered the gold standard in behavioral testing \cite{decruy_self-assessed_2018}.
+In contrast with the adaptive MATRIX test, used in the screening procedure of the Fairytales dataset \ref{sec:fairytales}, the SNR is constant throughout an entire list of sentences and does not depend on the previous answer of the subject.
+Further details about the behavioral testing are specified by Lesenfants et al. \cite{lesenfants_predicting_2019}.

 Next, all subjects listened to MATRIX lists at 7 SNR's (-12.5, -9.5, -6.5, -3.5, -0.5, 2.5, no noise) while their EEG was recorded.
 For each SNR, 40 sentences were presented in random order, while silences between sentences ranged from 0.8 to 1.2 seconds.
 This was repeated 2 times to evaluate test-retest reliability.
-Subjects were asked a question about the sentences (e.g., "What color were the boats?") after each SNR presentation to motivate them to pay sufficient attention.
+After each SNR presentation, subjects were asked a question about the sentences (e.g., "What color were the boats?") to motivate them to pay sufficient attention.
 This dataset was only used to evaluate if the SRT (as found by the MATRIX test) can be estimated based on the performance of the dilated convolutional model.
 Each of the subjects in the MatrixEEG dataset also listened to the fairytale Milan (which is also present in the Fairytales dataset).
-This data was only used for fine-tuning of the dilation model to improve SRT estimation in Section \ref{sec:beh_vs_obj}.
+This data was only used for fine-tuning of the dilated convolutional model to improve SRT estimation in Section \ref{sec:beh_vs_obj}.